The Child’s Best Interests

 • Your reason for relocating

-• Whether the move will enhance you or your child’s quality of life
+• Whether the move will enhance your quality of life or your child’s

 • The feasibility of maintaining a continuing relationship between your child and the other parent